ilgon-technologies/ilgon-explorer/README.md

 <h1 align="center">ILGON explorer</h1>
 <p align="center">Blockchain Explorer for inspecting and analyzing EVM Chains.</p>

+ILGON explorer is a fork of BlockScout.
 ILGON explorer provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (Ethereum Virtual Machine) blockchains.
 This includes the POA Network, xDai Chain, Ethereum Classic and other **Ethereum testnets, private networks and sidechains**.

 ## About ILGON explorer